-The Doctorate in Educational Psychology (EdPsyD) is a full-time postgraduate training programme that is three years in length.
+The Doctorate in Educational Psychology (EdPsyD) is a three year full-time postgraduate training programme.

 Based in the School of Education and Lifelong Learning, the programme is approved by the Health and Care Professions Council (HCPC) and accredited by the British Psychological Society (BPS).
 Upon successful completion of this three-year, full-time programme, trainees are eligible to apply for HCPC registration and, upon admittance to the Register, practise as an Educational Psychologist.
 Trainees will also be eligible to apply for Chartered Membership of the BPS.